 Even if you are compensated under EC 261, this doesn’t affect your right to request further compensation.
 But bear in mind that the amount you are entitled to under EC 261 may be deducted from whatever additional compensation you receive.

 You just arrived at your connecting airport and seen that your next flight has already left without you.
-Here’s what to do:
+In most cases you have the right to be rebooked on the next available flight, or ask for a refund and flight back to your point of departure.

 1) Hold on to your boarding pass and other travel documents